mozilla-services/qdo/DESIGN.rst

   - Handle one message per queue, in order.
 This provides priority.
 If a user wants to process more messages from the same queue at once then more workers should be spawned.
-- on rebalancing, evict local message cache or try to revalidate / keep messages for queues still handled by the worker
+- on re-balancing, evict local message cache or try to re-validate / keep messages for queues still handled by the worker

-  - Remove local message cache so that the worker can release the queue+parititon as soon as possible in case it no longer owns the queue+partition after the rebalance
+  - Remove local message cache so that the worker can release the queue+parititon as soon as possible in case it no longer owns the queue+partition after the re-balance
-- should there be a batch task mode, where a task can optionally handle multiple messages at once? maybe more effecient to write results out to target systems. when to record task success / handle failures?
+- should there be a batch task mode, where a task can optionally handle multiple messages at once? maybe more efficient to write results out to target systems. when to record task success / handle failures?

   - Not at first, maybe later. the Python requests lib has HTTP 1.1 keep-alive now